rmorrise/bt-bugrep/README.md

 The Blackjack's weapons all show as having 0 damage.

-I can consistently reproduce this issue on any autocannon or gauss rifle, on any 'mech that I've tested so far.
-(Even starting a new campaign.)
+I can also reproduce this when I start a new campaign, if the 'mechs in the starting lance have ballistic weapons.